-Occupational retirement schemes: Employers are required by law to provide private occupational retirement schemes financed by employer and, in some cases, employee contributions.
+Occupational pensions: Employers are required by law to provide private occupational retirement programs financed by employer and, in some cases, employee contributions.
 Benefits are paid as a lump sum, annuity, or pension.

-Individual retirement schemes: Employees and, in some cases, employers must contribute a certain percentage of earnings to an individual account managed by a public or private fund manager chosen by the employee.
+Individual accounts: Employees and, in some cases, employers must contribute a certain percentage of earnings to an individual account managed by a public or private fund manager chosen by the employee.
 The accumulated capital in the individual account is used to purchase an annuity, make programmed withdrawals, or a combination of the two and may be paid as a lump sum.

 - a.
-The benefit formula contains a flat-rate component as well as an element based on years of coverage. - b.
-No mandatory system for retirement income or only limited social assistance. - c.
-Not means-tested but benefits vary depending on other factors, including geographic location.
+The benefit formula contains a flat-rate component as well as an element based on earnings or years of coverage. - b.
+The statutory program has not yet been implemented.

 Table 3.
-Demographic and other statistics related to social security, 2002
+Demographic and other social-security related statistics, by country, 2016-2018